safe-research/permissionless-create2/doc/eip.md

 ## Abstract

-This ERC specifies an alternative mechanism using the [EIP-7702](./eip-7702.md) `Set Code for EOAs (0x4)` transaction type as well as deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE8E984dF1846E6AdE500972641ce0a9669e1b`) and code.
-The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1014](./eip-1014.md) `CREATE2 (0xf5)` opcode.
+This ERC defines a permissionless and deterministic deployment mechanism across all EVM-compatible chains.
+It uses the [EIP-7702](./eip-7702.md) `Set Code for EOAs (0x4)` transaction type to deploy a universal CREATE2 factory contract to a fixed address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) with known bytecode.
+The factory can then create any new contract to a deterministic address using the [EIP-1014](./eip-1014.md) `CREATE2 (0xf5)` opcode.
+It does not require preinstalls, secret keys, or chain-specific infrastructure.

 ## Motivation

 Ensuring that contracts share the same address and code on multiple chains is a hard problem.
 It is typically done by having a known CREATE2 factory contract at a specific address that can further deterministically deploy new contracts using the `CREATE2 (0xf5)` opcode.

-However, there is a bootstrapping problem: how do you get a CREATE2 factory contract with specific address and code?
+However, there is a bootstrapping problem: how do you get a CREATE2 factory contract with a specific address and code?

+### Existing Solutions

 There are currently three main approaches to this problem:

+#### 1. Nick's method

-1. Use Nick's method to randomly generate a signature for a transaction **without** [EIP-155](./eip-155.md) replay protection that deploys the CREATE2 factory.
-Nick's method ensures that there is no known private key for account that deploys the CREATE2 factory, meaning that the resulting contract will have deterministic address and code on all chains.
-This is the strategy used by [Arachnid/deterministic-deployment-proxy](https://github.com/Arachnid/deterministic-deployment-proxy), one of the most widely used CREATE2 factory contracts.
-However, this method comes with some downsides:
+Use Nick's method to randomly generate a signature for a transaction **without** [EIP-155](./eip-155.md) replay protection that deploys the CREATE2 factory.
+Nick's method ensures that there is no known private key for an account that deploys the CREATE2 factory, meaning that the resulting contract will have a deterministic address and code on all chains.
+This strategy is used by [Arachnid/deterministic-deployment-proxy](https://github.com/Arachnid/deterministic-deployment-proxy), one of the most widely used CREATE2 factory contracts.

+**Downsides**:

-   - It does not work on chains that only accept EIP-155 replay protected transactions.
+- It does not work on chains that only accept EIP-155 replay-protected transactions.
-   - It is sensitive to changes in gas parameters on the target chain since the gas price in the deployment transaction is sealed, and without a private key, a new one cannot be signed.
+- It is sensitive to changes in gas parameters on the target chain since the gas price and limit in the deployment transaction is sealed, and a new one cannot be signed without a private key.
 - Reverts due to alternative gas schedules make the CREATE2 factory no longer deployable.

+#### 2. Secret private key

-2. Keep a carefully guarded secret key, and use it sign transactions to deploy CREATE2 factory contracts.
-The resulting contract will have a deterministic address and code on all chains where the first transaction of the deployer account is a CREATE2 factory deployment, which can be verified post deployment in order to ensure trustlessness.
+Keep a carefully guarded secret key and use it to sign transactions to deploy CREATE2 factory contracts.
+The resulting contract will have a deterministic address and code on all chains where the first transaction of the deployer account is a CREATE2 factory deployment, which can be verified post-deployment to ensure trustlessness.
 This is the strategy used by [safe-global/safe-singleton-factory](https://github.com/safe-global/safe-singleton-factory) and [pcaversaccio/createx](https://github.com/pcaversaccio/createx).

-This method also has some downsides:
+**Downsides**:

 - It is permissioned: the party that holds the secret key has the ultimate say on which chains will get the CREATE2 factory deployments.
-   - This requires carefully guarding a secret key, if it is exposed or lost, then deployments are no longer guaranteed on new chains.
+- This requires carefully guarding a secret key; if it is exposed or lost, deployments are no longer guaranteed on new chains.
-   - If the first transaction is not a successful CREATE2 factory deployment, than it is no longer possible to have a CREATE2 factory at the common address; this can happen by human error for example.
+- If the first transaction is not a successful CREATE2 factory deployment, then it is no longer possible to have a CREATE2 factory at the common address; this can happen by human error, for example.

+#### 3. CREATE2 deployment factories

-3. Have popular CREATE2 deployment factories deployed on new chains by default.
-This is, for example, what OP Stack does as part of their [preinstalls](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/libraries/Preinstalls.sol) including the CREATE2 factory contracts mentioned above.
-This ensures that the CREATE2 factory contracts have known address and code.
-The downsides to this approach are:
+Have popular CREATE2 deployment factories deployed on new chains by default.
+This is, for example, what OP Stack does as part of their [preinstalls](https://github.com/ethereum-optimism/optimism/blob/12c5398a1725a2aafc3e7abb0711cf761a2b20b1/packages/contracts-bedrock/src/libraries/Preinstalls.sol), including the CREATE2 factory contracts mentioned above.
+This ensures that the CREATE2 factory contracts have known addresses and codes.

+**Downsides**:

 - It is not standardized nor adopted by all chains.
-   - It is permissioned as a chain can choose to not include a specific CREATE2 factory contract preinstalled.
+- It is permissioned as a chain can choose not to include a specific CREATE2 factory contract preinstalled.
 - Attempts to standardize this with [RIP-7740](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7740.md) have not been successful.

+### Proposal: Using type-4 transactions

-This ERC proposes a permissionless alternative fourth mechanisms to the existing ones described above with none of their downsides.
-Additionally, it standardizes a set of deployment parameters for a **unique** CREATE2 factory deployment.
-This ensures a common CREATE2 factory for the community, instead of having multiple competing copies at different addresses with slightly different code.
-This single CREATE2 factory copy can be used to bootstrap additional deterministic deployment infrastructure (such as the aforementioned comprehensive CreateX universal contract deployer).
+This ERC proposes a permissionless alternative fourth mechanism to the existing ones described above with none of their downsides.
+Additionally, it standardizes a set of deployment parameters for a **universal** CREATE2 factory deployment.
+This ensures a common CREATE2 factory for the community instead of multiple competing copies with slightly different codes at different addresses.
+This single CREATE2 factory copy can bootstrap additional deterministic deployment infrastructure (such as the comprehensive CreateX universal contract deployer).

+**Benefits**

+- Universally applicable: It can be executed on any chain by any user and guarantees a reliable determination of smart contract deployments on any chain.
+- Fault resistant: The method is secure against "out of gas" and other errors.
+- Permissionless: The universal CREATE2 factory contract can be deployed by anyone.

 ## Specification